enflam3/quiz-trial/README.md

 //TO DO:

-  *General testing and debugging
+  *General testing and debugging&nbsp;
-  *Add more info and error messages
+  *Add more info and error messages&nbsp;
-  *Database cleanup and indexing
+  *Database cleanup and indexing&nbsp;
   *structurize code more efficiently